Mathematics with Finance and Economics BSc (Hons) Course overview

 - Boost your employability with an optional paid one-year work placement – past students have secured placements at organisations such as Axa, Barclays, Bloomberg, Disney, GE Capital, IBM, J.P.
 Morgan, Microsoft and Toyota.

-Learn from a multidisciplinary team combining expertise from our Department of Mathematics, the Department of Economics and our Business School.
+Learn from a multidisciplinary team combining expertise from our Department of Mathematics, the Department of Economics and Bayes Business School.

 Good performance in certain modules can lead to exemption recommendations from professional examinations of the Institute and Faculty of Actuaries.

-This three-year course increases in choice and flexibility as you progress through the programme, so you can shape what to study to suit your interests.
+This three-year BSc Mathematics with Finance and Economics degree increases in choice and flexibility as you progress through the programme, so you can shape what to study to suit your interests.

 Functions, Vectors and Calculus (30 credits)